syyynth/hyperskill/README.md

 The number of projects and their difficulty may change over time.
 This list is just a todo list.
 It's fetched and some projects may not be available to everyone (or just unavailable 😂).
 Don't cheat and don't copy solutions; it's useless, harmful and stupid. 🤦🏼‍♂️ The provided code doesn't follow any strict style guidelines and the style of the project solely depends on the mood of the author.
-With 99% chance it's a script rather then OOP. 🙈
-The solution contains code for the last stage and the test file (all coding problems are omitted).
+The solution contains code (the last stage) for the last stage and the test file (all coding problems are omitted).
+All code is written using Python 3.11+

 ---